jbazkar/jbazkar.github.io/index.md

 I design impactful solutions such as SmartOps, an AI-driven predictive monitoring framework for BFSI systems, and SmartFactCheckBot, a public misinformation-detection platform using NLP model distillation.
 I also contribute to globally recognized open-source projects including AWS CDK, Lambda Powertools, Karpenter, and MCP.

-As an IEEE Senior Member, international researcher with 9 IEEE-indexed publications, and reviewer/session chair for major engineering conferences, I continue to advance innovation across AI, cloud computing, DevOps automation, and public-benefit technology.
+As an IEEE Senior Member, International researcher with 9 publications, and reviewer/session chair for major engineering conferences, I continue to advance innovation across AI, cloud computing, DevOps automation, and public-benefit technology.

 Explore my research, engineering work, open-source projects, and cross-disciplinary contributions showcased below.